 When someone utters these words to you, your heart might sink.
 It may feel as though they're saying you should settle for any opportunity that comes your way.
 Chances are that the person is simply worried about you and wants to help you to move forward.

 Don't be disheartened.
 The number of vacancies in the UK has been steadily rising since 2012, according to government statistics.
 That means that you have a better chance than ever to bag your dream job.
 There's nothing wrong with trying for your ideal role, so long as you're willing to put in the time and work.
 Take this opportunity to tell your friend or loved one exactly what you're looking for and why.
 They may be able to help you out.

 Feeling more prepared?
 While you're in the midst of finding a new role, dealing with awkward questions about the process can be seriously tricky.
 Learning to handle these situations and turn them into opportunities is your best line of defence.
 Now that you've got an idea of how to react and what to say, you can use it for inspiration.

-A powerful CV can help you shorten the search and eliminate these uncomfortable questions.
-See how yours stacks up by submitting for a free CV evaluation.
+A powerful CV can help you to shorten the search and eliminate these uncomfortable questions.
+See how yours stacks up by submitting for a free CV review.